Junk Lawsuits

 Junk science can needlessly confuse and scare consumers and is often used to support junk lawsuits and questionable claims.
 These baseless cases clog our courtrooms and delay justice for the truly injured.
 Additionally, so-called “expert” witnesses who peddle junk science undermine the integrity of our legal system, the medical profession and qualified expert witnesses.

-A recent survey of physician specialists commissioned by Sick of Lawsuits and the American Tort Reform Association found:
+A survey of physician specialists commissioned by Sick of Lawsuits and the American Tort Reform Association found:

 • Nearly 9 out of 10 physician specialists surveyed (88%) believe there is a problem with medical expert witnesses providing testimony on issues beyond their specialties.